Software Development

 3. Claiming for subcontracted development

+Under the SME scheme, you can also use your subcontracted software development costs to claim R&D tax credits.
 There are a few things to keep in mind about claiming for subcontracted software development:

 • You can only include 65% of subcontracted development costs vs. 100% of the costs of salaried employees.